Pantalaymon/coreferee_french/README.md

 - fr_core_news_md
 - fr_core_news_lg

 We plan to add support for the transformers-based spacy model in the future.
-Although fr_dep_news_trf produces considerably better sentence analysis than the other models, it does not come with a named entity recogniser, which is necessary to identify noun pairs (as well as a helpful features of the neural ensemble).
+Although fr_dep_news_trf produces considerably better sentence analysis than the other models, it does not come with neither a named entity recogniser, which is necessary to identify noun pairs, nor token vectors (both of which ared used as features of the neural ensemble).

 ## Using a french model